Knowledge Base Sections ▾

 Key Difference: Marketplace vs Single Network

-Bittensor — horizontal specialization: 126 subnets with different tasks.
-But 60% of rewards go not to compute providers but to stakers (validators).
-For competitive staking, $1–5M in TAO is needed.
-Gonka — vertical efficiency: one model (Qwen3-235B) for AI inference, but 100% of rewards go to those who actually provide GPUs.
-Entry threshold is only hardware (~$35K for H100), no token purchase required.
+Bittensor is horizontal specialization: 126 subnets with diverse tasks.
+But 60% of rewards go not to compute providers, but to stakers (validators).
+For competitive staking, you need $1—5M in TAO.
+Gonka is vertical efficiency: core models (Kimi K2.6, MiniMax M2.7) for AI inference, with 100% of rewards going to those actually providing GPUs.
+Entry barrier is equipment only (~$35K for an H100), without token purchasing.

 Comparison by Key Parameters